About Volumes

 Volume Types and IOPS

-Volume performance is measured in IOPS (input output per second), that is, the number of read and write operations that the volume can perform in one second.
+Volume performance is measured in IOPS (input output per second), that is, the number of read (input) and write (output) operations that the volume can perform in one second.

 You can choose between different volume types, depending on the performance you need: